oddbird/python-testing-tools-preso/slides.rst

 .. note::

    py.test will find and run tests in any file whose name begins with "test\_".
-Test functions also need to have names beginning with "test\_".
+Test functions also need to have names beginning with "test".

    Matching up "grades.py" with "test_grades.py" is not necessary, though often helpful to keep tests organized.